wp-plugins/yournewsapp/trunk/readme.txt

 == Localization ==

-Currently available in English and German.
+Currently available in English, Frensh, Spain and German.
 Want to contribute with a translation to your language?
 Please contact me at contact@blappsta.com